Skip to content ↓

 • To enable us to know how each child is performing so that teachers can help individuals improve

-• To help schools improve outcomes – first at cohort level, then year group level, then at whole school level
+• To help us to improve outcomes – first at cohort level, then year group level, then at whole school level

 Types of Assessment used at Evelyn CP School